Life Update!

 I’m really enjoying programming as it gives me an opportunity to apply the logical and analytical side of my mind and personality.
 I’ve gotten more introverted as I’ve gotten older and dealing with emotions (mine or others’) has never been my strong suit.
 It’s nice to get into coding mode where there are objective results to shoot for, but still plenty of problem solving and creative thinking required.

-I find that I’m enjoying it more when I don’t feel pressured to make it into a career.
+I find that I enjoy writing more when I don’t feel pressured to make it into a career.
 I can truly write for me without having to worry about what will make good blog or social media content or whether I match up with the opinions swirling around writing and reading groups.
-I’ve realized I don’t check all the boxes required to be a professional writer in this day and age, and I don’t see a need to change that.
 I find writing more fulfilling when I can approach it with the freedom of a hobby.

 I’m excited to see how my approach to writing and blogging continues to change now that it occupies a different part of my schedule.
 I look forward to branching out into all my random interests now that I have no reason to focus on book-related topics.
 I’m also excited to continue working toward my next stage of life as I learn what I need for my software development career.
 Throughout school, I always struggled to reconcile the creative and logical sides of myself, but I’ve now realized they never needed to be at odds.